< /> < />

 Somatic movement can indirectly help you reduce stomach fat, mainly thanks to its stress-relieving benefits.

-Ongoing or chronic stress can lead to cortisol-induced weight gain, which usually shows in the stomach area.
-The excess cortisol tells your body to store more fat, often leading to what's called a 'hormonal belly.'
+Ongoing or chronic stress spikes your cortisol levels, which can cause you to gain weight — and the thing about this type of weight is it usually shows in the stomach area.
+The excess cortisol tells your body to store more fat, often leading to what’s called a ‘hormonal belly.’

 Somatic exercises can help prevent and minimise this by keeping your cortisol levels in check.